PrathameshAraikar/Zaptos/README.md

 ## Architecture
 ZAPTOS uses the MVVM (Model-View-ViewModel) architecture pattern for code organization and maintainability.
 This pattern separates the user interface (View) from the data and business logic (ViewModel), resulting in a cleaner and more maintainable codebase.

-The 'AppViewModel' handles the app's authentication and user-related logic.
+The `AppViewModel` handles the app's authentication and user-related logic.
 It uses Firebase Auth to manage user authentication and includes methods for signing up, logging in, and logging out.
 It also uses Combine to publish changes to the app's state.

 The PaymentViewModel retrieves the payment link from the app's backend server and publishes changes to the app's state using Combine.
 It uses URLSession.DataTaskPublisher to make network requests to the server and handles errors with replaceError.